opencog/atomspace/opencog/persist/sql/README.md

 the scheme interface; since then, garbage collection has been tuned a little bit, and so RAM usage should drop a bit.

+In June 2018, it took 3500 seconds wall-clock time to load 25924129 atoms, for a rate of 7407 atoms/sec.
+Of these atoms, approximately half had non-trivial values associated with them.
+The cogserver process used 38GB of RAM, for about 1.46KBytes/atom.

+Storing portions of this dataset proceeds at about 1K atoms/sec.
+This is for updating the values on the atoms, only; no actual atoms are stored (i.e. the atoms are already in the database; as are the values;
+the values are being updated).

+Store is performed by multiple parallel threads in the backend, each taking to a distinct instance of postgres; thus, it appears that postgres is the primary bottleneck.
+Certainly, postgres seems to be the primary consumer of CPU time, using a combined 2x more CPU than the atomspace. i.e. for every cpu-sec burned by the atomspace, the six different postgres instance burn up two cpu-secs.

+It is not at all obvious how to improve either load or store performance.

 Design Goals
 ============